ivanprjcts/equinox-spring16-API/makesdks/README.md

 First, it retrieves swagger specification from public Swagger API Docs.
 You can see a Django Rest Swagger project example [here](https://github.com/ivanprjcts/equinox-spring16-API).

+Then, it transforms swagger specification files into a custom json model, which makesdks tool will be able to read.

+Finally, makesdks tool generate all API Clients from transformed swagger models.

 ## Requirements